QuasarX35/fCC-palindrome-checker/README.md

 - Open the index.html file in your web browser.
 - Start editing any of the files.

-The application will display a message indicating whether the input is a palindrome or not.

 ## Screenshots
 ![Screenshot of the website with valid input](./screenshots/screenshot-2.png)